osomike/pyspark-training/README.md

   - Catalyst optimizer
   - Shuffling
   - Partitioning
+  - Narrow vs Wide operations
+  - Types of joins
+  - Performance evaluation

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
-- An AWS account
+- An AWS account, or any other equivalent environment where you can run spark code.
-- Basic knowledge of Python and Spark
+- Medium to advanced knowledge of Python and Spark

 ## Setup
 To set up the project, follow these steps: